vvscode/docs/docs/video/video-for-android/video-android-push-notifications.md

 ---
-title: "Push notifications Video API Android"
+title: Push notifications Video API Android
-excerpt: ""
+excerpt: ''
 ---
 When an application is not running, or the `Active Connection` feature is not enabled, the user must be notified of an incoming call or instant message by a push notification.